ewotawa/web_project_3/README.md

 ## Description of the technologies and techniques used
 * Figma: Collaborative interface design tool.
 See the link below to review the design brief specific to this project.
 * Fonts: Fonts stored locally in the project structure rather than imported from Google Fonts or other external sources.
+I commented out the variable font and experimental multi-axis font to pass Practicum's code review.
 * `normalize.css` and `.editorconfig` to standardize CSS starting point and IDE, respectively.
 * Block-Element-Modifier (BEM) Methodology to organize HTML code and CSS classes.
 * Image compression via tinypng.
 See the link below for more information about this application.